 Often trying to fix your car on your own can worsen the issue.
 Unless you know for sure how to fix the problem, it is vital that you contact your roadside assistance provider.

-If you’re in a remote location and your phone is out of power, it is very important to stay with your car.
+Additionally, if you’re in a remote location and your phone is out of power, it is very important to stay with your car.
 Flag down a passerby and write down your details, location, emergency contact numbers and your service provider.
 They can make the call for your with their phone, or at the nearest town.